elfnor/lookthinkmake/content/lsystem_2d_fractal.md

 Title: Generative Art Examples - Fractals on a Plane
-Date: 2016-02-14 22:00
+Date: 2016-03-27 22:00
 Tags: make, think, blender, sverchok, structuresynth
 Category: think
 Author: elfnor
-Status: draft
+Status: published

 <meta property="og:image"
     content="/images/koch_vase_render_01_003.png" />

 ![koch vase](./images/koch_vase_render_01_003.png)

+This post is hopefully the first in a series of examples and demos for the *Generative Art* node for the  [Sverchok}(https://github.com/nortikin/sverchok) addon for [Blender](https://www.blender.org).

-I've made some changes and improvements to the *Generative Art* node in Sverchok.
-This node uses a simple *xml* file to define a set of rules to produce geometry.
-This node is very strongly based on [Structure Synth]() and can produce [Lindermayer Systems (lsystems)]() and fractals as well as more random and interesting creations.
+This node is very strongly based on [Structure Synth](http://structuresynth.sourceforge.net/) and can produce [Lindermayer Systems (lsystems)](https://en.wikipedia.org/wiki/L-system) and fractals as well as more random and interesting creations.

-This post is hopefully the first in a series of examples and demos for the *Generative Art* node.
-For some examples I've also given a link to an *eisenscript* version to be used in [StructureSynth]().
-These are not always exactly equivalent due to some differences between the two implementations but should help those who are more familiar with *eisenscript* make the transition to the *xml* format.
+For some examples I've also given a link to an *eisenscript* version to be used in the original [StructureSynth]().
+These are not always exactly equivalent due to some differences between the two implementations but should help those who are more familiar with *eisenscript* make the transition to the xml format.
+I'm also most of the way through writing a program (using pyparsing) to translate from *eisenscript* to the xml format (*eisenxml*).

 Sverchok is available on [github](https://github.com/nortikin/sverchok).
 Download the zip version and install like any other Blender addon.

-The documentation for the node is [here](local md copy).
+The documentation for the node is [here]({filename}generative_art_docs.md).

+I have also started a [repo](https://github.com/elfnor/generative-art-examples) on github for *Generative Art* examples.
+These examples include the *eisenxml* and the *json* for the nodes (this can be imported into Sverchok using the *Import* button on the Sverchok panel).
+For some examples I've also included an *eisenscript* version.

 ## Koch Snowflake